Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 Not used in the vanilla game.

 > [!NOTE]
-> When used in an entity script, this is only capable of rotating on the Y axis.
+> When used in an entity script (as opposed to an action sequence), this is only capable of rotating on the Y axis.

 ### SetAnimation (Both)
 **Summary:** Changes the animation currently performed.